rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 sqrt            | Negative -> state 5 error; otherwise performs sqrt, result shown in state 4
 %               | n/a
 =               | Calculates operand1 (left) op currentValue (right); divide-by-zero or overflow -> state 5; success -> state 4
-m+              | Adds displayed value to memoryValue; memory flag on; state unchanged mr              | n/a
+m+              | Adds currentValue to memoryValue, turns memory indicator on, transitions to state 7 mr              | n/a
 OTHER NOTES     | User has entered first operand and operator, waiting for next number or command